wazuh/wazuh-documentation/source/user-manual/configuration/ossec-conf/syscheck.rst

 ``windows_registry``
 --------------------

-Use this option to add Windows registry entries to be monitored (Windows-only).
+Use this option to monitor specified Windows registry entries (one entry per line).
+Multiple lines may be entered to include multiple registry entries.

 .. topic:: Default value